FREQUENTLY ASKED QUESTIONS

 DO YOU OFFER A PAYMENT PLAN?

 Yes!
-We can create individual payment plans based on your needs and when you hire the doula circle.
-Unfortunately, we cannot offer payment plans for clients who come late to care (after 30 weeks).
+We can create individual payment plans based on your needs and when you hire the doula/reiki therapist.
+Unfortunately, we cannot offer payment plans for clients who come late to care (after 36 weeks).

-DO YOU HAVE A BACKUP AND/OR REFUND POLICY IF YOU MISS MY BIRTH?
+DO YOU HAVE A BACKUP AND/OR REFUND POLICY IF YOU MISS MY BIRTH OR IN-HOME SESSION?

-Yes, my refund and backup policies are clearly outlined in my contract, which I am happy to discuss with you further during a consult.
+Yes, my refund and backup policies are clearly outlined in my contracts, which I am happy to discuss with you further during your discovery call.